 swallowing and voice problems.

 Gastrointestinal complications of EDS run literally from one end to the other.
-Frequently EDSers suffer from reflux and GERD, stemming from an incompetent esophageal sphincter that allows stomach acid to backflow up the esophagus and cause burns in it.
+Frequently EDSers suffer from reflux and GERD, stemming from an incompetent esophageal sphincter that allows stomach acid to backflow up the esophagus and causes burns in it.
 Diverticula have been seen throughout the G.I. tract.

 • Tissue extensibility and laxity can also cause lack of contraction of